-Other Hall Student Guest: Guests who are New York University students who reside in another University residence hall may be eligible to enter the residence hall of the person they are visiting by swiping/tapping in with their NYU ID card and proceeding directly to the room of that student provided their visit to that rooms/suite is in accordance with the conditions set forth in this policy statement.
+Other Hall Student Guest: Guests who are New York University students who reside in another University residence hall may be eligible to enter a residence hall other than their own by presenting their NYU ID card with valid building sticker at the Campus Safety Desk.
+Guests will be tapped in by the Campus Safety Officer but will not have to surrender their ID, and do not need to be escorted by a host.
+Guests may proceed directly to the space they are visiting provided their visit to that space is in accordance with the conditions set forth in this policy statement.

 Guests Under the age of 12: Guests who are under the age of 12 may not be in a residence hall during “Late Hours” [i.e. between the hours of 11:00 pm and 9:00 am on weeknights (Sunday-Thursday) and 1:00 am to 9:00 am on weekends (Friday and Saturday)] and are subject to the same sign-in requirements as Non-NYU Guests.